londonappbrewery/Clima-Flutter-Location-Refactor-Challenge/README.md

 # Clima Location Refactoring Challenge

-Refactor the Clima app's code so that all the logic of getting the current location will be handled by a dedicated '''Location''' object.
+Refactor the Clima app's code so that all the logic of getting the current location will be handled by a dedicated ```Location``` object.

 This means creating a seperate Location() class in the location.dart file.